Smartphone Projector Calculator

 u and finding the new

-v that would result in another focused image to the wall.
+v that would result in another focused image on the wall.
 Use the values of u and v to calculate the focal length several times.
 By calculating the average of these focal length values, we can get a more precise value of the lens's focal length.

 At the bottom part of our smartphone projector calculator, you will also see some information about the magnification details of the projected image for your current viewing setup.
 There you will see if the projected image is enlarged, reduced, or the same size as your smartphone. 🙂